ryrizo/AIND-Sudoku/README.md

 # Artificial Intelligence Nanodegree
 ## Introductory Project: Diagonal Sudoku Solver

+# Vocab
+Unit: group of 9 boxes requiring values of 1-9
+Naked Twins: Two boxes in a unit with the same pair of possible values
+Peers: All boxes that share a unit for a given boxes

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Constraint propagation identifies naked twins, two boxes in a unit with a matching pair of possibilities, and removes the pair of possibilities from all peers shared by the twins.
+* Identify naked twins in each unit
+* Remove the two possibilities for shared peers for every identified naked twin.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Constraint propagation solves the diagonal sudoku problem by including the diagonals within the list of units on the board.
+By including the diagonals with the rest of the units, the added constraints are included.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame